Fire Ant Control & Treatment in Belle Glade, FL

 Our granular bait is ingested by the worker ants and carried down into the colony, causing the fire ants to die naturally.
 Extermination is not instantaneous but, once the queen has been sterilized, the entire colony will disappear, and no new ants will be born.

 Our bait is regulated and approved for use on public and private lands.
-Our service is fully licensed and insured, and guaranteed for six months.
+Our service is fully licensed and insured, and guaranteed for four months.
 Your property will be nearly free of fire ants within weeks; however, because fire ants fly to mate, they may return.
-For this reason, we recommend having your property treated twice a year to prevent them from re-colonizing your property.
+For this reason, we recommend having your property treated three times a year to prevent them from re-colonizing your property.

 Although bait products may seem expensive, they are very effective at killing the egg-laying queens and provide longer-term control than many other solutions.
 This makes our proven treatments extremely affordable in the long run.